pieterberg/Smartie-Sorter/README.md

 Smartie Sorter 3000 project for sorting Smarties and M&M's based on their colour using the TCS3200 colour sensor built into a mini arcade game enclosure.

 The project was written using C++ and runs on an Arduino Nano microcontroller.
 The mini arcade game enclosure was designed using Fusion 360.
-The physical components were either laser-cut out of MDF and acrylic, or 3D printed using a PLA filament by a Zortrax M300 3D printer.
+The physical components were either laser-cut out of MDF and acrylic, or 3D printed using a Bambu Lab X1 Series 3D printer.

 ## Arduino Sketches